secretgraph/secretgraph/README.md

 Config defines slots.
 Config Updates will be send to all Configs with a same slot.
 The first slot is the main slot.
 Currently there is no way to move items from one config to another

+## Documents

+Global documents (actually contents) can be created via `sg_manage_document` and specify a file and optionally name and description
+They are for imprints and are presented in the proxy component as footer links.

+Some special behavior

+-   document contents are children of the @system cluster
+-   cluster attribute is always null if retrieved via graphql
+-   `sg_manage_document` addresses the documents via name

 # Internal

 ## Net?
 Cluster?
 Contents?
 References?